jshtulman1/Data550FinalProjectPart4JS/README.md

 ### How to create the report using Docker
 - To create the report using Docker, ensure that you have Docker installed and the desktop application running on your computer.
-If you have done so, generate the report by running "make Final\ Report/FinalProjectP4JS.html" in the terminal
+After you've set your working directory as the root directory of the project, generate the report by running "make Final\ Report/FinalProjectP4JS.html" in bash.
+You'll be able locate the report inside of the "Final Project" folder.